ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 ### Use Case 1: Handling potentially missing values with Optional<T>

-- Safely navigating potentially null object graphs or method return values.
-Imagine fetching a user's address first line, where the user, their address, orany of the fields could be missing.
+__Safely navigating potentially null object graphs or method return values__:

+Imagine fetching a user's address first line, where the user, their address, or any of the fields could be missing.

-- **Monadic Operations**:
+**Monadic Operations**:

   - `Optional.ofNullable()`: Wraps a potentially null value.
   - `map()`: Transforms the value inside the Optional if it's present.